 Other common prescription pain relievers for dogs:

-- Amantadine to treat arthritis, disk disease and cancer in dogs
+- Amantadine to treat arthritis, disk disease, and cancer in dogs

 - Gabapentin to relieve nerve pain

-- Tramadol for aging dogs with constant pain
+- Tramadol for chronic pain

 Some of the most effective natural pain remedies for dogs include: